ORPHAZYME A/S CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Orphazyme A/S in the United States District Court for the Northern District of Illinois

 LEAD PLAINTIFF DEADLINE IS SEPTEMBER 7, 2021

-NEW YORK and CHICAGO, July 15, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed against Orphazyme A/S ( ORPH) (“Orphazyme”) in the United States District Court for the Northern District of Illinois on behalf of those who purchased or otherwise acquired the American Depositary Receipts (“ADRs”) of Orphazyme A/S between September 29, 2020 and June 18, 2021, inclusive (the “Class Period”).
+NEW YORK and CHICAGO, July 21, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed against Orphazyme A/S (NASDAQ: ORPH) ("Orphazyme") in the United States District Court for the Northern District of Illinois on behalf of those who purchased or otherwise acquired the American Depositary Receipts ("ADRs") of Orphazyme A/S between September 29, 2020 and June 18, 2021, inclusive (the "Class Period").

 All investors who purchased the ADRs of Orphazyme A/S and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.